soton-ecs-2014-gdp-12/videogular-questions-example/README.md

 Running
 =======

-Once installed the webserver can be run with `npm start`.
+Once installed the Web server can be run with `npm start`.
 By default the server is started on [http://localhost:8000](http://localhost:8000) and the app can be accessed by visiting the [/app](http://localhost:8000/app/) directory.

 The automated testing can be run with `npm test`.